Alyas Robin Hood: Cast and characters

+Production

+Principal photography for the second season commenced on July 20, 2017.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the series premiere of Alyas Robin Hood earned a 21.3% rating.
 The first season had its highest rating on November 10, 2016 with a 26.2% rating.
-While from AGB Nielsen Nationwide Urban Television Audience Measurement, the series had its highest rating on December 7, 2016 with a 23.3% rating.
+From AGB Nielsen Nationwide Urban Television Audience Measurement, the series had its highest rating on December 7, 2016 with a 23.3% rating.
 The season one's finale scored a 21.3% rating.